Sunday, May 31, 2026

 People of Note's turn-based combat has a glorious twist that never before seen in any other turn-based RPGs: each battle is an interactive musical performance with evolving combat conditions and genre-bending mashup attacks, akin to the mashup attacks we'd experience in Grandia Xtreme.
 Each character has their own arsenal of abilities that involve the timing of button presses.
 Time it right and you'll deal appropriate damage to enemies.
 Each enemy has a weakness, so exploit it to deal even more damage.
 There is a cresendo gauge that fills up as enemies grow stronger and battles get more intense.
 That's where music increases its tempo and things heat up.

 The game had a demo that had to be taken out upon its full release in a way to focus on post-launch patches.
 And maybe they can bring the demo back one day.
 It was listed as a musical turn-based JRPG.
 Well, yes, but the combat is like a mix of Grandia Xtreme and Ar Tonelico.
-The big selling point of these two PS2 JRPGs is the concept of turn-based combat with a musical twist and team attacks.
-The PS2 became the sweet spot for turn-based JRPGs and it driven developers to make a JRPG that is a combination of these games.
+The big selling point of these two turn-based PS2 JRPGs is the concept of turn-based combat with a musical twist and team attacks.
+See, the PS2 is the sweet spot for JRPGs since Japanese companies were able to make their RPGs on the PS2 without losing money.
+That's how Grandia Xtreme and Ar Tonelico came out well on the system.

 If this game sells well like Expedition 33 did, it'll have surprises in store and it'll become worthy of having future updates.
 Developers can follow Sandfall's footsteps and make players proud.
 People of Note is now available on PC and consoles, so go check it out.